janneengestoft/birc-project/README.md

 ### The project folder

 The project folder is a folder that is set up on the cluster to hold your project.
-I call it `projectfolder` here, but it will be called something sensible like
+I call it `projectfolder` here, but it will be called something sensible like `baboonadmixture`.

 It is accessible to only you and anyone else you collaborate with (such as your supervisor).
 The project folder is in your home directory and should hold the following subfolders:

-    project_folder
+    projectfolder
         /data
         /people
             /username
             /supervisor_username

-The `project_folder/people/username` is your domain.
+The `projectfolder/people/username` is your domain.
+This is where you have all the files that relates to your project.

-is both a folder and an account.

-projectfolder/people/you is your domain

-Running with the `-A` account option.
+The name of the project folder is is also the name of the account that you should bill any work on the cluster to.
+When you run `srun`, `sbatch` or `slurm-jupyter` you myst specify that project name using the `-A` or `--account` options (see below for more details on that).

 ### Cloning your git repository to the cluster